livebook-dev/livebook/docs/deployment/basic_auth.md

 ## Livebook Teams

-[Livebook Teams](https://livebook.dev/teams/) users have access to airgapped notebook deployment via Docker, with pre-configured Zero Trust Authentication, shared team secrets, and file storages.
+[Livebook Teams](https://livebook.dev/teams/) users can deploy notebooks with the click of a button with pre-configured Zero Trust Authentication, shared team secrets, and file storages.
+Both online and airgapped deployment mechanisms are supported.

 Furthermore, if you are deploying multi-session apps via [Livebook Teams](https://livebook.dev/teams/), you can programmatically access data from the authenticated user by calling [`Kino.Hub.app_info/0`](https://hexdocs.pm/kino/Kino.Hub.html#app_info/0).